Mega Man & Bass: Plot

-After vanquishing eight powerful robots under allegiance to King, the duo infiltrates his castle and engages him in combat.
-Proto Man interrupts the fight and again attempts to defeat their new nemesis.
-Putting all of his remaining energy into a blast, Proto Man manages to destroy King's shield and loses consciousness, allowing Mega Man and Bass to best King in battle afterwards.
+After vanquishing eight powerful robots under allegiance to King, the duo infiltrate his castle and engage him in combat.
+Proto Man interrupts the fight and again attempts to defeat King, but only manages to destroy his shield, allowing Mega Man and Bass to defeat him in battle afterwards.
 King questions why they fight so hard for humans when robots are the superior species.
-The pair explains that humans are the ones who created robots in the first place, which confuses King, who teleported Proto Man out of his castle after the battle.
+The pair explain that humans are the ones who created robots in the first place, which confuses King.
 The villain reveals that his creator is Dr. Wily, who then appears on a video monitor.
 When King asks the evil inventor why robots fight each other for the sake of humans, Wily strengthens his "brainwashing level" and restores his power.
 Mega Man and Bass engage King in another battle and defeat him.
 The castle begins a self-destruct sequence and the protagonists escape without King.

 Mega Man and Bass confront Dr. Wily in his newly regained laboratory.
-When Wily is beaten, Bass demands to know why he deceived him.
+When Wily is beaten, Bass demands to know why Wily deceived him.
 Wily explains that he created King simply to test Bass' abilities.
 Wily shows him written plans for making a newer version of King to join with Bass in this venture, promising that the two would be invincible together.
 Proto Man appears and immediately destroys these plans.
-Wily then demands Bass to destroy Proto Man, but Bass is unsure.
+Wily then demands Bass to destroy Proto Man, but Bass hesitates.
 Proto Man tells Bass that although he is a strong robot of free will, he can never defeat his rival because he has nothing for which to fight.
-Bass doesn't care and forces Proto Man to leave, saying that he will still destroy Mega Man to prove his cause.
-Mega Man returns home where his sister Roll presents him a letter from King, who has somehow escaped the destruction of his castle.
+Bass dismisses this and forces Proto Man to leave, saying that he will still destroy Mega Man to prove his cause.
+Meanwhile, Mega Man returns home, but he's sad for not being able to save King.
+However, his sister Roll presents him a letter from King, who has somehow escaped the destruction of his castle.
 King wishes to atone for his own crimes against humans and hopes for them to be friends if they were to meet in the future.